swisscom/churn-intent-DE/README.md

 We provide novel datasets for Twitter churn detection in German, as well as labeled chatbot conversation for both German and English.

+German Churn Intent Dataset (c) by Swisscom Switzerland

+Contact: Claudiu Musat
+claudiu.musat@swisscom.com

 Please use the following citation:
 Abbet, C., & M’hamdi, M. & Giannakopoulos, A., & West, R., & Hossmann A., &, Baeriswyl, M., & Musat, C. (2018).
 Churn intent detection in multilingual chatbot conversations and social media.
 In Proceedings of the 22nd Conference on Computational Natural Language Learning (CoNLL 2018)

-German Churn Intent Dataset (c) by Swisscom Switzerland

 German Churn Intent Dataset is licensed under a